Inbibo/adonisfx_docs/docs/documentation/maya/tools.md

 4. Select the deformer from which the AAD file data will be fetched in the left hand panel.
 5. Select the node to which to apply the selected deformer configuration in the right hand panel.
 6. Press the *Assign* button to temporarily assign the configuration to the target node.
 Or clear the assignment using *Delete*.
-7. The assignments can then be imported using the **Import* button or everything can be cleared using the *Clear All* button.
+7. The assignments can then be imported using the *Import* button or everything can be cleared using the *Clear All* button.

 After following the previous steps the tool will inform about the status of the import: it failed, only partial data could be imported or all data could be imported.

 <figure>
   <img src="images/import_tool_full.png" caption="AdonisFX Import Tool Active">
-  <figcaption>Figure 2: AdonisFX Import Tool Active State</figcaption>
+  <figcaption><b>Figure 2</b>: AdonisFX Import Tool Active State</figcaption>
 </figure>

 > [!NOTE]